In Visual Basic, Data Types are useful to define a type of data the variable can hold, such as integer, float, string, etc., in our application.

 Following is the example of using the data types in visual basic.

-If you observe the above example, we defined multiple variables with different data types and assigned the values based on our requirements.
+The above example shows that we defined multiple variables with different data types and assigned the values based on our requirements.

-When we execute the above example, we will get the result like as shown below.
+When we execute the above example, we will get the result as shown below.

 This is how we can use the data types in Visual Basic applications based on our requirements.